Mrz-creator/hassio-ihost-addon-z/hassio-ihost-silabs-multiprotocol/DOCS.md

    baudrate: 115200
 ```

-4. Click "SAVE" button.
-5. After completing the configuration, start the Zigbee2MQTT add-on.
-Wait for about two minutes,
+After completing the configuration,click "SAVE" button. start the Zigbee2MQTT add-on.
-   then you can click to enter the Web UI Console to add and manage devices.
+Wait for about two minutes, then you can click to enter the Web UI Console to add and manage devices.

 ### OpenThread